Juliet Huddy: Fox News

+History with Verizon

+In 2000, Huddy became a Verizon employee doing voices for the operator service platform and the error messages for Verizon landlines, She became the voice on Verizon Wireless messages as well in 2006 after James Earl Jones failed to renew his contract with the telecommunications company.
+She also worked with Bell Atlantic (soon to become Verizon).

 Move to syndication

 During the summer of 2006, Fox News announced that the network would cease production of Dayside, in addition to the news that Fox Broadcasting was planning to produce a new breakfast television show for syndication, beginning with television stations owned by the Fox Television Stations.
-The new program, akin to Dayside, would be hosted by Jerrick and Huddy, requiring them to leave Fox News for the syndicated program.
-The program was initially promoted to feature elements of both programs the hosts have been a part of, Dayside and Fox & Friends.
+The new program, akin to DaySide, would be hosted by Jerrick and Huddy, requiring them to leave Fox News for the syndicated program.
+The program was initially promoted to feature elements of both programs the hosts have been a part of, DaySide and Fox & Friends.
 When officially launched on January 22, 2007, The Morning Show with Mike and Juliet aired with both hosts, Huddy producing a video blog for the program.
 The show was not renewed and stopped taping new episodes in June 2009.

 After the show's cancellation in 2009, Huddy returned to Fox News and worked as a newscaster.
 She was a frequent guest on Red Eye w/ Greg Gutfeld, Fox News' late night satire program and was featured in a weekly segment "Did You See That" on The O'Reilly Factor.

-She was the anchor of WNYW Fox 5s Good Day Wake Up, with Co-Anchor Ben Simmoneau and a fill-in Reporter for Good Day New York in New York City, until September 2016, announcing her departure.
+She was the anchor of WNYW Fox 5's Good Day Wake Up, with Co-Anchor Ben Simmoneau and a fill-in Reporter for Good Day New York in New York City, until September 2016, announcing her departure.